-Sometimes images may look darker in print than on screen.
+Sometimes printed images will look darker than what was seen on screen.
 What causes this?
 Here are some common reasons:

 Is your screen set too bright?